pasytchangwa/Awesome_books/README.md

 - Your repository will be cloned and stored in the location you chose.
 You can then open the repository and begin working on it in VS Code.

+## Test

+For tracking linter errors locally you need to follow these steps:

+- After cloning the project you need to run this command

+npm install This command will download all the dependancies of the project

+- For tracking the linter errors in HTML file run:

+npx hint .

+- And for tracking the linter errors in CSS file run:

+npx stylelint "*/.{css,scss}"

+- And for tracking the linter errors in JavaScript file run:

+npx eslint .

 ## Authors